April 18, 2025

 How to fix a pull cord stuck after tipping mower

-If you need help with other mower issues, our DIY walk-behind mower repair page has symptom advice, troubleshooting videos, repair guides and maintenance articles.
-Once you’ve diagnosed the problem, find the part you need on our lawn mower parts page.
+Need help with other issues?
+Visit our DIY walk-behind mower repair page for troubleshooting tips, repair guides, and maintenance advice.
+Once you’ve diagnosed the issue, we’ll help you find the right lawn mower parts for your repair.

 If you can't pull the starter rope on your walk-behind mower after tipping it over for maintenance or cleaning, the engine could be hydrolocked.
 Hydrolocking happens when if you tip the mower the wrong way and oil flows into the engine cylinder, keeping the piston from moving.